Skip to main content

 Application for a minor variation to building consent

-To install a new or replacement log burner, diesel heater etc., you or your plumber need to apply for Building Consent via the Alpha One online consenting system.
+To install a new or replacement log burner, diesel heater etc., you or your plumber need to apply for Building Consent via the Objective Build online consenting system.

 Click here to lodge a consent or create an account.